InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

         must then check for the “consent” signal in the VendorConsents section to make a determination on whether they have the legal basis for processing user personal data under that Purpose.</p>
-        <p><strong>When a vendor's registration is _not_ flexible:</strong>
+        <p><strong>When a vendor's registration is <u>not</u> flexible:</strong></p>
-        If a vendor has not declared a Purpose flexible, this value is
+        <p>If a vendor has not declared a Purpose flexible, this value is
         <code>1</code> and vendor is registered under Legitimate Interest for
-        that Purpose then the vendor should not process for that Purpose.
+        that Purpose then the vendor should not process for that Purpose.</p>
-        If a vendor has not declared a Purpose flexible, this value is
+        <p>If a vendor has not declared a Purpose flexible, this value is
         <code>2</code> and vendor is registered under Consent for for that
-        Purpose then the vendor should not process for that Purpose.
+        Purpose then the vendor should not process for that Purpose.</p>
-        If a vendor has not declared a Purpose flexible, this value is
+        <p>If a vendor has not declared a Purpose flexible, this value is
         <code>1</code> and vendor is registered under Consent for
-        that Purpose then the vendor can ignore the signal.
+        that Purpose then the vendor can ignore the signal.</p>
-        If a vendor has not declared a Purpose flexible, this value is
+        <p>If a vendor has not declared a Purpose flexible, this value is
         <code>2</code> and vendor is registered under Legitimate Interest
         for for that Purpose then the vendor can ignore the signal.</p>
         <p>